Why You Should Give Your Toenails a Break From Polish

 If you remove the polish and your toenails look stained or have a white, chalky appearance, you can take steps to nurse them back to health.

 That same permeability that created the stain can help to ease it as well.
-Dr. Rowland advises applying vitamin E oil to the nail bed — underneath the nail where it meets the skin — and gently rubbing it in.
+Dr. Rowland advises applying vitamin E oil or coconut oil to the nail and the nail bed — underneath the nail where it meets the skin — and gently rubbing it in when you do not have nail polish on.

 When patients come to her for more advanced help, Dr. Rowland says, “We might do a gentle filing if we need to, to see if we can’t get the nail to start looking healthier.”